-Baytex does not expect to pay any material cash income taxes prior to 2029.
+Baytex does not expect to pay any material cash income taxes prior to 2027 as forecasted using the average commodity price forecasts and inflation rates of McDaniel, GLJ Petroleum Consultants Ltd. and Sproule Associates Limited as of January 1, 2022 used to prepare the Reserves Report.
 This estimate and any amount of income tax we may be required to pay in the future is highly sensitive to assumptions regarding commodity prices, production, cash flow, capital expenditure levels and changes in governing tax laws.
-For additional information, see Note 15 of our audited consolidated financial statements for the year ended December 31, 2020 and the information under the heading "Income Taxes" in our MD&A for the year ended December 31, 2020.
+For additional information, see Note 14 of our audited consolidated financial statements for the year ended December 31, 2021 and the information under the heading "Income Taxes" in our MD&A for the year ended December 31, 2021.